mathewsrc/machine-failure-prediction/README.md

 * Easy integration with the cloud provides
 * Delta Lake as the default storage format for all operations
 * It already has spark and mlflow installed and is ready for use
 * We can use easy change code language in the notebook and use more than one in the same notebook.
-Available languages: Python, R, Scalar, and SQL.
+Available languages: Python, R, Scala, and SQL.
 * UI tool in notebooks to create visualizations from SQL queries
 * No need for hardware